Quantifying Local Specialization in Deep Neural Networks: Appendix

-In the main paper in Tables \ref{tab:lesion} and \ref{tab:lucid}, we report various Fisher-Bates $p$ values that summarize the degree to which statistics of sub-clusters vary from those of random groups of neurons within a network.
-For each network, the Fisher-Bates $p$ values one-sidedly test whether the true sub-cluster measures reflect more importance/coherence than those of random subclusters.
+In Tables~\ref{tab:lesion} and \ref{tab:lucid}, we report various $p$ values that summarize the degree to which statistics of sub-clusters vary from those of random groups of neurons within a network.
+For each network, the $p$ values one-sidedly test whether the true sub-cluster measures reflect more importance or coherence than those of random subclusters.
 However, when testing multiple networks, one may want to reduce the chance of false positives due to the sheer number of tests performed.
-To incorporate this analysis into our results, we perform a multiple testing correction within Tables \ref{tab:lesion} and \ref{tab:lucid} (separately) using the Benjamini-Hochberg procedure \citep{benjamini1995controlling}.
+To incorporate this analysis into our results, we perform a multiple testing correction on Tables~\ref{tab:lesion} and \ref{tab:lucid} using the Benjamini-Hochberg procedure \citep{benjamini1995controlling}.
 This procedure controls the false discovery rate: that is, the expected proportion of rejections of the null hypothesis that are false positives, where the expectation is taken under the data-generating distribution.
 It relies on all experiments being independent.
-For a false discovery rate $\alpha$ and $m$ ordered $p$ values $\{p_1...p_m\}$, this procedure chooses a critical $p$ value as $p_k$ where $k = \argmax_{j \in 1:m} \mathbb{I}(p_j \le \frac{j \alpha}{m})$ where $\mathbb{I}$ is an indicator.
+For a false discovery rate $\alpha$ and $m$ ordered $p$ values $\{p_1,\dotsc,p_m\}$, this procedure chooses a critical $p$ value as $p_k$ where $k = \argmax_{j \in 1:m} \mathbb{I}(p_j \le \frac{j \alpha}{m})$ where $\mathbb{I}$ is an indicator.
 All $p$ values greater than $p_k$ are deemed not significant at this level.
-In Figure \ref{fig:pvalues} we demarcate $p$ values significant at the $\alpha=0.05$ level under this correction.
+In Table~\ref{tab:fisher_stats} we bold Fisher statistics significant at the $\alpha=0.05$ level under this correction.
 In our case, the critical value was $p_k = 0.025$.